 He's been doing that for a long time, but I think people are really seeing what they have done.

-We are continuing our coverage along the Sean Hannity Show network, and uh, while some of you may be maybe breaking away, we will continue our coverage uh through the upcoming break as we go back to the coverage.
+And while some of you may be breaking away, we will continue our coverage through the upcoming break as we go back to the coverage.

-For the paramedics and the truck drivers and the police officers and the sanitation workers and above all the people fighting for their lives in New York and all across our land.
+I want to pray for the doctors and the nurses, for the paramedics and the truck drivers and the police officers and the sanitation workers and above all the people fighting for their lives in New York and all across our land.

 I watched as doctors and nurses went into a certain hospital in Elmhurst this morning.

-I know Elmhurst, Queens, that's I grew up right next to it.
+I grew up right next to it.

 I know the hospital very well.

-Been seeing it all my life, my young life.
+I've been seeing it all my life, my young life.

-And I spoke to some of my friends, they can't believe what they're seeing.
+And I spoke to some of my friends.

 It's like military people going into battle, going into war.

-The bravery is incredible, and I just have to take my hat.
+And I just have to take my hat.

-I would take my hat if I were wearing a hat, I'd rip that hat off so fast, and I would say you people are just uh incredible.
+If I were wearing a hat, I'd rip that hat off so fast.

-And with all of that being said, the countries come together, like I've never seen it before.
+And with all of that being said, the countries come together like I've never seen it before.

-And uh we will prevail, we will win, and hopefully it will be in a relatively short period of time.
+And we will prevail, we will win, and hopefully it will be in a relatively short period of time.

 Thank you very much.